yalmip/yalmip.github.io/_posts/examples/2016-09-17-portfolio.md

 value(w)
 ````

-An equivalent model can be obtained by using the command [semivar].
+An equivalent model can be obtained by using the command [semivar](/command/semivar).
 The drawback with the following code is that it can be slightly less efficient since it introduce separate binary variables for the cardinality constraint and the semi-continuous position vector.
 An efficient pre-solve in the integer solver should be able to detect these redundant variables though.

 ````matlab
 w = semivar(n,1);      % Either 0...